webplatform/docs/svg/elements/filter/index.md

 [[Image:BasicSVGFilterExampleWithClipRegion.png|alt=image showing the result of specifying a custom filter effects region]]

 ===Filter Resolution===
-By default, it's left up to the browser to decide what resolution to use when performing operations on the inputs, but it's possible to explicitly define a resolution for the browser to use.
-Choosing a filter resolution significantly lower than the display default will result in visible pixelation but filters will execute faster.
+By default, it's left up to the browser to decide what resolution to use when performing operations on filter inputs, but it's possible to explicitly define a resolution for the browser to use.
+Choosing a filter resolution significantly lower than the display default will result in visible pixelation but filters will probably execute faster.
 Choosing a filter resolution significantly higher than the display default can cause slow filter performance.
 Filter resolution may be separately specified in both the [[svg/properties/filterResX|X]] and [[svg/properties/filterResY|Y]] dimension.

 Below we show an example of blurs with low values of FilterRes.
-The first example shows a FilterRes with a single value which is applied to both the X and Y dimensions.
-The second example shows a FilterRes with two values, which results in a low resolution blur in just the Y dimension.
+The first example shows a filterRes with a single value which is applied to both the X and Y dimensions.
+The second example shows a filterRes with two values, which results in a low resolution blur in just the Y dimension.

 <syntaxhighlight lang="xml">
 <svg width="450px" height="300px" viewbox="0 0 450 300"
      xmlns="http://www.w3.org/2000/svg" version="1.1">
-   <title>Example showing FilterRes</title>
+   <title>Example showing filterRes</title>
       <defs>
         <filter id="lowresblur" filterRes="25" x="-50%" y="-50%" width="200%" height="200%">
            <feGaussianBlur stdDeviation="5"/>